Ankitsingh1709/Data_Analyst_Porfolio_projects/README.md

 ## Overview

-Welcome!! to my GitHub repository it's hosts a comprehensive project that combines data analysis and ETL pipeline, predictive models implementation using Python.
+Welcome!! to my GitHub repository, it's hosts a comprehensive project that combines data analysis and ETL pipeline, predictive models implementation using Python.
 The project focuses on data exploration, visualization, and automated data transformation to prepare it for further analysis.

 - [Movie Data Analysis](#Movie-Data-Analysis)
 - [Manufacturing Data Analysis ETL Pipeline](#Manufacturing-Data-Analysis-etl-pipeline)